Lisa's Locket | A Short Story

 She found, though, that lockets were used in a more disturbing way in 1740.
 Lisa was sad to discover that locket necklaces were used to identify babies born to unmarried women in England.
 Children who were illegitimate suffered a tremendous social stigma.
 As a result, many of these unwed mothers (“fallen women”) delivered their babies to foundling hospitals.
 The identical leaves of the locket necklace they were issued with were then separated.
 If a mother returned to claim her baby, she proved her maternity by presenting her half of the locket necklace and could reclaim her child.
 Lisa discovered this fact about lockets, by accident, when she watched a West End production of Annie during a shopping trip into London with her sister.

 They had booked a “Theatre Package” weekend as a special early Christmas treat for themselves.
 Lisa had loved the bright lights and whole ambience of the theatre that night but the show, for her, was stolen by the moment that kidnappers posed as Annie’s parents by presenting half of a locket necklace.
-She was shocked to learn of a darker use for the article of jewellery which she had always loved and always thought to be a gift of love.
+She was shocked to learn of a darker use for the article of jewelry which she had always loved and always thought to be a gift of love.

 Her sister, Karen, had enjoyed the show too but hadn’t found it as poignant as Lisa and had been keen to go to get something to eat as soon as the curtain came down.
 Though the sky was dark when they emerged from the theatre the streets were still bright with the many lights from window displays and street lighting.
 They chose to eat in a small Italian restaurant just round the corner from their hotel and followed a route which took them through a Christmas market full of wooden cabins displaying their festive wares.